Pink-Crab/Perique-Framework/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Update Log ##
+* 0.4.0 - Introduced new app, with app factory to help with cleaner initalisation.
+Reintroduced Registation_Middleware which was removed in 0.2.0.
+Moved the registerables into a default piece of middleware which is automatically added at boot.
+Added a series of actions around the init callback which runs the registation process.
+* 0.3.9 - Moved Loader into its own library, all tests and use statements updated.
+* 0.3.8 - Added in missing Hook_Removal & Loader tests.
+* 0.3.7 - Added in Hook_Removal and made minor changes to the Loader tests.
+* 0.3.6 - Added remove_action() and remove_filter() to Loader
+* 0.3.5 - Added coverage reports to gitignore
+* 0.3.4 - Improved tests and hooked to codecov
+* 0.3.3 - Removed object type hint from service container.
+* 0.3.2 - Added in tests and expanded view
 * 0.3.1 - Minor docblock changes for phpstan lv8
-* 0.3.2 - Added in tests and expanded view
-* 0.3.3 - Removed object type hint from service container.
-* 0.3.4 - Improved tests and hooked to codecov
-* 0.3.5 - Added coverage reports to gitignore
-* 0.3.6 - Added remove_action() and remove_filter() to Loader
-* 0.3.7 - Added in Hook_Removal and made minor changes to the Loader tests.
-* 0.3.8 - Added in missing Hook_Removal & Loader tests.
-* 0.3.9 - Moved Loader into its own library, all tests and use statements updated.